36 Affordable Engagement Rings for Any Style, Plus Tips for Shopping on a Budget!

 - Choose a solitaire ring or a ring without a center stone – Solitaire rings are just a plain band with a single center stone.
 Because of this you end up saving money on any side stones or stones in the band.
 On the other hand, you could choose a ring that doesn’t have a single large stone in the middle and is just composed of smaller stones, which cost much less (even in aggregate) than a single large stone.

-- Wait for a sale – If you do choose to go with one of the bigger retailers, such as Zales, Kay, or Jared, you can save money if you buy at the right time of year.
+- Wait for a sale – If you do choose to go with one of the bigger retailers, you can save money if you buy at the right time of year.
 CNBC says that the best time of year to buy is in July, when jewelry retailers run sales because there are no holidays in sight at that time of year.
 Some stores do offer promotions during the Christmas and Valentine’s Day holidays, so you can also be on the lookout for those!

 What are some diamond alternatives?